nikitavoloboev/data/relationships/relationships.md

 # Relationships

 Be honest, kind and empathetic.
 Communicate everything.
 Don't avoid/ignore conflicts.
 Try not to argue on same topics and resolve issues when they arise at their root.
+Truly acknowledge and apologize for mistakes made.
+Don't be cruel.
+Treat your partner and everyone with respect.

 ## Notes